JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 This one is going to be hard, but ignore the clock.
 Just focus internally on yourself, if you can.

 #### 23. Take a Walk
-I find that often for complex problem, just sitting there is not helpful when workshopping a problem.
-By just going for a short walk and having the brain churn in the background, I often break new ground on subject.
+I find that often for new or complex problems, just sitting there is not very helpful.
+By just standup and going for a short walk my brain will start popping out new ideas, running through scenarios, and my understanding of a subject or a risk greatly increases.

 #### 24. Pick One Thing to Do Over the Weekend
 Often I have lofty goals for the weekend, that I'll do all these things.
 And then inevitably I don't get these things done.
-It's helpful if I just have expectations to do just 1 item to get done.
-1 item and then maybe a todo list for next week, to do the brain loading.
+It's helpful if I just have expectations to do just 1 item.
+1 item and then maybe a todo list for next week, to do the brain loading and that's all for expectations

 #### 25. Good Stress
 Last of all, the ultimate factor that causes me to get shit done, stress.
 Maybe it's worth experimenting on inducing more healthy stress earlier for smoother timelines.
 Also take things less seriously.
 Life is just the journey until you die.
 Revel in the absurity until you croak.
 Also walks through nature can reduce stress.